FabienRoger/Countergen/docs/countergen/outline.rst

 Third, you pass your list of :py:class:`AugmentedSample` and your :py:data:`ModelEvaluator` into the following function:

 .. autofunction:: countergen.evaluate
+   :noindex:

 By default, it will return the average performance on each kind of data.
 You can specify other ways to aggregate the performance on each variation by passing another :py:class:`StatsAggregator`.

-Alternatively, if you just want to print or save the results, directly call on of the following:
+Alternatively, if you just want to print or save the results, directly :py:func:`evaluate_and_print` or :py:func:`evaluate_and_save`

-.. autofunction:: countergen.evaluate_and_print

-.. autofunction:: countergen.evaluate_and_save

 And that's it! ``countergen`` and ``countergentorch`` provide powerful ways to generate variations, load models easily, and edit them to decrease performance gaps between different categories.
 Click on *Next* to know more.